openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 #### Start Objects

+* `start_book_not_defined`: `true` if a `c` or similar non-book object is lacking a book context.
+This message only occurs when the object becomes dissociated from the related book, as in `Chapters 11-1040 of II Kings`.
+It's highly unusual.
 * `start_book_not_exist`: `true` if the given book doesn't exist in the translation.
 A book has to have an entry in the language's `regexps.coffee` file for this message to appear.
 * `start_chapter_is_zero`: `1` if the requested start chapter is 0.
 * `start_chapter_not_exist`: The value is the last valid chapter in the book.